 - 2.10 The school meets the standard. - 2.11 The school has a suitable fire safety policy which includes the elimination of risks from dangerous substances.
-Fire risk assessments of the premises have been undertaken by a suitably qualified external consultant and any recommendations have been addressed promptly.
+A fire risk assessment of the premises has been undertaken by a suitably qualified external consultant.
 Procedures to be followed in the event of a fire are well understood by staff and pupils, and training is thorough and effective.
 Termly fire drills are carried out and recorded.
 The arrangements are likely to be sufficient to meet the needs of the proposed increase in pupil numbers.